section-engineering-education/engineering-education/articles/implementing-mvvm-architecture-in-android-using-kotlin/index.md

 ### Step 3 – Creating the view.
 The view is what the user sees on the screen.
 The UI, therefore, needs to be well structured to minimize confusion and dissatisfaction.

 Open `activity_main.xml` file and change the Layout from constraint to linear Layout.
 Set the orientation to vertical; this arranges UI components vertically in the Layout.
-Our app's primary widgets are `Edittext`, `Button`, and a `RecyclerView` for our app.
-Ensure that all these widgets have IDs since they will be vital at a later stage.
+Our app's primary widgets are `Edittext`, `Button`, and a `RecyclerView`.
+Make sure all these widgets have IDs since they will be vital at a later stage.
 The image below shows the layout design and code.
 The section with a list showing items 0 to 9 is the `RecyclerView`.
 Whatever we type in the app will be displayed in that section once we click the submit button.

 ![view](/engineering-education/implementing-mvvm-architecture-in-android-using-kotlin/view.png)